smacdo/advent-of-code-rust/README.md

 - **[advent-of-code-data](./crates/advent-of-code-data)**: Library for fetching puzzle inputs and submitting answers to AoC
 - **[ube](./crates/ube)**: Data structures, algorithms, and utilities
 - **[yuletide](./crates/yuletide)**: Framework for writing and managing AoC solutions

+## AI Disclaimer
+I do not use any AI to solve or write code for any Advent of Code puzzles in any way.
+Figuring those puzzles out and coding them up is a joy.
+I wouldn't want to rob myself of the fun!
+The only time I use AI with the puzzle solvers is to perform refactorings, eg if I change how the `yuletide` registration API works.

+I use Claude and other AI tools to help with the following non-puzzle bits:

+  - Writing/maintaining/modifying CLI scripts in `scripts/`.
+  - Writing _some_ of the unit tests and documentation for functions in `crates/`.
+  - Improving my writing prose after writing the technical details myself.
+  - Using Claude as a code reviewer to catch bugs or other inconsistencies.

+In general, I use AI to provide the extra polish for my crates that I otherwise would not have time to do myself.
+The vast majority of the code I write is my own creation.
+I do not vibe code anything outside of simple CLI scripts.